sanidhyakr18/TodoList/README.md

 # TodoList

-A simple To-Do List App using Room DB.
+A simple To-Do List Android App developed in Kotlin

-Features:
 * Create a New Task
 * Search Task
-* Swipe to mark as done/delete
 * Auto-generate background color of tasks
+* Features swipe gestures to mark as complete or delete TODO and recycler view animations
+* Used RoomDB, LiveData, Coroutines and Material Design Components

 More features will be added soon...